jkranyak/AI_simple_agent/README.md

 # AI_simple_agent

-# Code adapted from a similair code created by David Ondrej from New Society
+# Code adapted from a similair project by David Ondrej of New Society
 # GitHub: https://github.com/davidondrej